davidwyly/mb/README.md

 ```

 ## Installation
+While this project does not have to be installed in order to be evaluated, I have set up docker so that you can more easily run and test the service yourself.

 These installation instructions assume that the following is already installed on your dev environment:
 - Git
 - Composer